-Independent scrutiny of the LEP provides checks and balances in the operation of the partnership, providing an opportunity for councillors and stakeholders to hear about the work of the LEP and ask questions about its priorities and activities.
-Scrutiny is both formal and informal:

-Formal scrutiny is provided through Hull City Council and East Riding of Yorkshire Council's scrutiny committees.
+- 4.4.1 Independent scrutiny of the LEP provides checks and balances in the operation of the partnership, providing an opportunity for councillors and stakeholders to hear about the work of the LEP and ask questions about its priorities and activities.
+Scrutiny is both formal and informal: - Formal scrutiny is provided through Hull City Council and East Riding of Yorkshire Council's scrutiny committees.
 The LEP Chair, Chief Operating Officer and senior officers make an open offer to attend these whenever requested, and the LEP aims to go to each committee at least once per year.
 Local authority portfolio holders and officers will also pick up LEP activities in their reports where relevant.
-Meetings are open to the press and public.

-The LEP will advertise and record its attendance at scrutiny committees on its website and link to minutes when published.

-• Informal scrutiny is provided through the LEP's engagement activities - particularly the LEP Forum/AGM, and attending the councils/committees of local business membership organisations.
-The LEP-organised meetings are open to all.
+Meetings are open to the press and public. - The LEP will advertise and record its attendance at scrutiny committees on its website and link to minutes when published. - Informal scrutiny is provided through the LEP's engagement activities particularly the LEP AGM, and through its Audit, Finance and Governane Panel.
+This is in addition to attending the councils/committees of local business membership organisations.
+The LEPAGM and Skills Network are open to all.

-An update on scrutiny arrangements is provided in the annual performance review statement from the LEP Chair and Chief Operating Officer.

-Arrangements for scrutinising specific proposals are separate to this and are detailed in Part B.
+- 4.4.2 An update on scrutiny arrangements is provided in the annual performance review statement from the LEP Chair and Chief Operating Officer. - 4.4.3 Arrangements for scrutinising specific proposals are separate to this and are detailed in Part B.